Xeo-V/www-project-scrappy/README.md

 ### Intuitive User Interface
 - **Zero Command-Line Requirement**: Designed with accessibility in mind.
 Anyone can use it; no need to navigate through the command line.
 - **Multilingual Support**: Localize the application with language-specific JSON files.
+- **ASCII progress bar**: The program features an ASCII progress bar to give you real-time updates on its operation.

 ### Advanced Analysis Modes
 - **Multiple Modes of Operation**: Includes 'word-frequency', 'full', 'metadata', and 'entropy' modes.